Open Source Intelligence

 • Search Operators: Leveraging search operators like “site:”, “intitle:”, “filetype:”, and “inurl:” to narrow down search results and find specific information.

-• Google Dorking: Employing Google Dorks (advanced search operators) to uncover hidden or sensitive information.
+• Google Dorking: Using Google Dorks (advanced search operators) to find sensitive information.

 • Profile Analysis: Examining social media profiles for personal information, connections, and activity patterns.